BZaldua/react-cypress-tutorial/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## About
+This is a project developed with ReactJS and E2E tested with Cypress which its main aim is to lear those two technologies.

 ## Available Scripts